-If prolapse is severe, a pessary may be used to support the pelvic organs.
-Pessaries are especially useful for women who are waiting for surgery or who cannot have surgery.
+If prolapse is causing symptoms, a device called a pessary may be inserted into the vagina to support the pelvic organs.
+Pessaries are especially useful for women who are waiting for surgery or who do not want or cannot have surgery.

-A pessary can be worn for many weeks before it needs to be removed and cleaned with soap and water.
-Women are taught how to insert and remove the pessary for monthly cleaning.
+A pessary must be periodically removed and cleaned with soap and water.
+Women are taught how to insert and remove the pessary for cleaning.
 If they prefer, they may go to the doctor's office periodically to have the pessary cleaned.
-Pessaries can irritate the vaginal tissues and cause a foul-smelling discharge.
-The discharge can be reduced by regular cleaning, nightly if possible.
-Some women choose to wear the pessary constantly, in which case the pessary should be changed every 2 to 3 weeks.
-They should also see their doctor every 6 to 12 months.
+The pessary should be cleaned or changed at least once every 2 to 3 weeks.
+It should be removed during intercourse.

-Surgery is done if symptoms persist after women have tried Kegel exercises and a pessary.
+Surgery is done if symptoms persist after women have tried pelvic floor exercises and a pessary.
 Surgery is usually done only after a woman has decided not to have any more children.

-For severe prolapse of the uterus or vagina, the surgery may require an incision in the abdomen.
-The upper part of the vagina is attached with stitches to a nearby bone in the pelvis.
-Often, a catheter is inserted in the bladder to drain the urine for up to 24 hours.
-If urinary incontinence is present or would occur after prolapse of the uterus is repaired, surgery to correct incontinence can usually be done at the same time.
+After surgery to correct a pelvic floor disorder, a catheter is often inserted in the bladder to drain the urine for up to 24 hours.
+If urinary incontinence is present or would occur after this surgery, surgery to correct incontinence can usually be done at the same time.
 Then the catheter to drain urine may need to remain in place longer.
-Heavy lifting, straining, and standing for a long time should be avoided for at least 3 months after surgery.
+Lifting, straining, and standing for a long time should be avoided for at least 3 months after surgery.

-Last full review/revision December 2008 by S. Gene McNeeley, MD
+Last full review/revision June 2014 by S. Gene McNeeley, MD